Skip to content

 The calculus has changed

-When rebuilding from zero is faster than debugging what exists, the impulsive move becomes the rational one.
+When rebuilding from zero is faster than debugging, the impulsive move becomes the rational one.
 That math did not used to work.
-Deleting a codebase meant losing weeks or months of effort.
-Now it means losing hours at most.
+Deleting a codebase meant losing weeks.
+Now it means losing hours.

-The calculus has changed so fundamentally that holding onto broken code is the irrational choice.
-Every minute spent debugging accumulated assumptions is a minute not spent building the thing you actually need.
+Holding onto broken code is the irrational choice.
+Every minute debugging accumulated assumptions is a minute not building what you need.

 The first version is research

 The second version was better in every way.
-Not because I am smarter at 2am than I was the week before, but because the context was clearer.
-I knew what the product actually needed instead of what I thought it needed when I started.
+Not because I am smarter at 2am than I was the week before.
+The context was clearer.
+I knew what the product needed instead of what I thought it needed when I started.

 The first version was built on speculation.
-The second was built on experience.
+The second on experience.
 That is the hidden value of a failed first attempt.
-It is not wasted work.
-It is research.
+Not wasted work.
+Research.

 Deletion is editing